Success is not for the timid. It is for those who seek guidance, make decisions, and take decisive action.

 What are the advantages of doing this over that?

 What are the disadvantages of doing this over that?

-As you ask yourself these questions, consider the sacrifices you might now need to make in order to following-through with a certain course of action.
-These sacrifices could come in the form of giving-up certain things, or taking on more responsibilities that put added pressure on your shoulders.
-No matter what it is, you must fully understand what you are “giving-up” and what you are potentially “gaining” by taking a certain course of action.
+As you ask yourself these questions, consider the sacrifices you might now need to make to follow through with a certain course of action.
+These sacrifices could come in the form of giving up certain things or taking on more responsibilities that put added pressure on your shoulders.
+No matter what it is, you must fully understand what you are “giving up” and what you are potentially “gaining” by taking a certain course of action.

 All this essentially boils down to an opportunity cost.
 Taking one course of action means you won’t be able to take another course of action, and there could be advantages and disadvantages to both decisions.

 At the conclusion of this step, select two or three courses of action that you feel most comfortable with moving forward.